Skip to content

 example_yaml = """optimizer_config:

-evaluation_file: workloads/medical/evaluate_medications.py
+evaluation_file: evaluate.py

-metric_key: medication_extraction_score
+metric_key: score

 error_panel = Panel(

-f"[bold red]Error:[/bold red] optimizer_config section is required in YAML for MOAR optimizer.\n\n"
+f"[bold red]Error:[/bold red] optimizer_config section is required in YAML.\n\n"

 f"[bold]Example:[/bold]\n"